microsoft/WhatTheHack/057-AzureRouteServer/Coach/Solution-01.md

 ## Sample deployment script

-You can use this script to deploy a Hub and Spoke vnet, Test VMs, Azure VPN Gateway.
+You can use this script to deploy a Hub and Spoke VNet, Test VMs, Azure VPN Gateway.
 Other aspects such as configuring Active/Active VPN Gateway, BGP, setting up required Route Tables (UDRs) will need to be done manually.
 (Simulated on-premises and Central NVA templates are provided separately in the challange) <br/>
-(If you are not using bash, add $ symbol to the variable and double quote the values).
+(If you are not using Bash, add $ symbol to the variable and double quote the values).

 ```bash